 Laser Pointers.
-Laser pointers of any kind.
+Laser pointers are not permitted.

 Noisemakers.
-Artificial noisemakers of any kind including but not limited to, air horns, electronic instruments, inflatable noisemakers, etc. are not permissible.
-Facility personnel are responsible for confiscating prohibited items at the entrance points or removing such items from the facility.
-Megaphones may be used for voice amplification, but they shall not be used as a distraction.
+Artificial noisemakers of any kind, megaphones used for distraction, air horns, electronic instruments, inflatable noisemakers, whistles, etc., are not allowed in the stands by fans or bands/spirit squads/mascots.
+The facility staff is responsible for confiscating prohibited items at the entrance points or removing such items from the facility.
+Megaphones may be used for voice amplification by spirit squads, but they shall not be used as a distraction.